ponkarthick20/vpc/README.md

 ## To use this module:

-1. Create a new directory and copy all these files into it
+1. Do `git checkout`
-2. Initialize Terraform: `terraform init`
+2. Go to vpc/ and Initialize Terraform: `terraform init`
 3. Review the plan: `terraform plan`
 4. Apply the configuration: `terraform apply`